 How to find the correct tyres for your vehicle

-Tyres really are one of the most important components of your vehicle – after all, they’re the only parts of the car that actually make contact with the road.
+Tyres really are one of the most important components of your vehicle – following all, they’re the only parts of the car that actually make contact with the road.
 So it’s vital to make sure that any car you’re driving is wearing the correct size and type of tyre.

-You might be replacing the tyres on your own car, or you could be on the buying journey for a new model – in between asking yourself ‘how much is my car worth?’ and ‘what sort of mpg will it do?’ you should definitely find time to consider ‘is this car wearing appropriate tyres?’
+You might be replacing the tyres on your own car, or you might be on the buying journey for a new model – in between asking yourself ‘how much is my car worth?’ and ‘what sort of mpg will it do?’ you should definitely find time to consider ‘is this car wearing appropriate tyres?’

-If you’re the first owner of your car, the chances are, you don’t need to worry about the specification of your tyres.
+If you’re the first owner of your car, the chances are, you don’t need to worry regarding the specification of your tyres.
 The car will have come wearing the recommended rubber from the factory, and you can simply find the specifications (along with the recommended pressures) on a compliance plate usually in one of the door jambs or inside the fuel filler.

 However, if you want to buy replacement tyres online, are buying a second-hand car and want to make sure it’s wearing the correct tyres, or want to buy a set of winter tyres for different-sized wheels to put on during the colder months, then understanding tyre sizing will ensure you stay safe and legal.